makersacademy/airport_challenge/README.md

 * The default status of new planes is :flying.
 They could start within airports, if given the airport as an argument.
 Not sure if this is better.

-* I could try using the before hook in the rspec tests, will have to think if it would increase concision.
+* I could try using the 'before' or doubles more in the rspec tests, will have to think if it makes the tests more concise.

 * The plane methods #change_status and #landed? are available publicly.
 Curious if I can make them available to ./lib/airports.rb without this being the case.